 Jackie Tardif has dedicated her career to the retail fashion industry – ultimately landing herself a job as President of Reitmans.
-She’s held a few different roles at Reitmans, but it’s her passion for helping Canadian women feel comfortable in their clothes that’s driven her success.
+She’s held a few different roles, but it’s her passion for helping Canadian women feel comfortable in their clothes that’s driven her success.
 We talked to her about sizeism in fashion, and what she’s doing to stop it.

 Throughout your time in the fashion retail industry, what’s changed and what still needs to change?